AckerlyXu/heima/articles/sql-database/sql-database-recovery-using-backups.md

 ms.service: sql-database
 ms.custom: business continuity
 ms.topic: article
-origin.date: 02/13/2018
+origin.date: 04/04/2018
-ms.date: 02/28/2018
+ms.date: 04/17/2018
 ms.author: v-johch

 ---
 # Recover an Azure SQL database using automated database backups
-SQL Database provides these options for database recovery using [automated database backups](sql-database-automated-backups.md) .
+SQL Database provides these options for database recovery using [automated database backups](sql-database-automated-backups.md) and [backups in long-term retention](sql-database-long-term-retention.md).
 You can restore from a database backup to:

 * A new database on the same logical server recovered to a specified point in time within the retention period.
 * A database on the same logical server recovered to the deletion time for a deleted database.